guldentech/guldentech-docs/README.md

 ## Getting onboard

-If you are interested in utilizing GuldenTechs infrastructure, shoot a email to [guldentechjobs@gmail.com](mailto:guldentechjobs@gmail.com) and provide the following information:
+To gain access to GuldenTech and be able to deploy applications, please email [guldentechjobs@gmail.com](mailto:guldentechjobs@gmail.com) and provide the following information.

 * First name
 * Last name